jakelandis/es-docker-with-kibana/readme.md

 ### Data

-The data directory is set to `/tmp/es0`, which means that it be deleted on restart or other cleanup of the `/tmp`  directories.
+The data directory is set to `./temp/es0`.

-It is suggested to change this to a different directory if the data should survive a restart.
+Delete this directory for a clean start.
+Do not commit this to repository.

 ### Keystore